 Haven’t you heard of all those cases of cell phones ruining relationships?
 Keep the mobile phone aside and focus on your partner.
-You are happily married or in a wonderful live-in relationship but still wondering why you have had no sex in the last many months?
+Are you are happily married or in a wonderful relationship but still wondering why you have had no sex in the last many months?

 Not just that, there’s not even cuddling, kissing or caressing anymore.
 It is certain that you love each other but because you aren’t making love, are you beginning to think if you have both have started loving your phones/gadgets more than the relationship?
 Is technology ruining relationships?

-I realised that when my husband comes home, we have dinner and then after cleaning up, he switches the TV on and I start checking messages on my cell phone.
+I realized that when my husband comes home, we have dinner, and then after cleaning up, he switches the TV on and I start checking messages on my cell phone.
 This has become our routine.
 He is in the living room and I am in the bedroom, both busy with our beloved gadgets.

 What’s even funnier is that when we have to speak to each other, we send a WhatsApp ping, being in the same house.
 Neither of us has any sexual disorder.
 We are also deeply in love with each other, yet there has been a dry spell in our relationship for the last 6 months or more.

-When you first start dating, it’s hours and hours of talking on the phone, chatting on WhatsApp day in and day out and when you finally meet in person, you did not care about the gadgets.
+When you first start dating, it’s hours and hours of talking on the phone, texting each other day in and day out, and when you finally meet in person, you did not care about the gadgets.
 It is surprising then that the same mobile phone which brought you together is now taking you apart, at least physically.

 Don’t Let Your Cell Phones Pull You And Your Partner Apart

-If you are in a similar situation and find your partner spending more time with his/her phone, laptop, TV or Xbox, then you need to act fast.
-Marriage and cell phones when go hand in hand can spell the doom for your relationship.
+If you are in a similar situation and find your partner spending more time with his/her phone, laptop, TV or Xbox than you, you need to act fast.
+When marriage and cell phones go hand-in-hand, it can spell doom for your relationship.